rute19104/draft-sofia-ietf-raw-requirements/draft-sofia-raw-industrialreq.md

 * Between wireless devices (stations) and AP, there is the need to ensure that the AR/AV traffic is handled in a way that does not hinder critical traffic.
 * Low mobility SHOULD be supported.
 * Multiple user support SHOULD be provided.
-* VR sickness MUST be prevented {{?IEEERTA}}.
+* VR sickness MUST be prevented {{IEEERTA}}.
 * A tight integration of the AR/VR systems with production systems SHOULD be address in way compatible with the deterministic wired infrastructure.
 For instance, Audio Video Bridging (AVB) in the wired TSN infrastructure.
 Specifically, AVB is usually blocked by the time-aware shaper, and impacted by: TAS, CBS, FIFO and FPNS (fixed priority non-preemptive scheduling).
 * A software-based mechanism on the AP SHOULD support an adequate mapping of CoS to the wireless QoS (e.g., EDCA UPs).
 * MAC layer contention MUST be mitigated for all wireless stations within the area (within the range of the same AP or not).

 Specific communication requirements:

-		* Latency: 3-10ms {{?IEEERTA}}.
+* Latency: 3-10ms {{IEEERTA}}.
-		* Bandwidth, 0.1-2Gbps {{?IEEERTA}}.
+* Bandwidth, 0.1-2Gbps {{IEEERTA}}.
-		* Data payload, over 4Kbytes {{?IEEERTA}}.
+* Data payload, over 4Kbytes {{IEEERTA}}.

 ## Decentralized Shop-floor Communication Services

 ### Description
 The increasing automation of industrial environments implies an increase in the number of integrated nodes, including mobile nodes.
-Wireless is, for instance, a key driver for scenarios involving mobile vehicles {{?NICT}}.
+Wireless is, for instance, a key driver for scenarios involving mobile vehicles {{NICT}}.
 NICT also describes already production environments, in particular environments with elevated temperatures, where wireless communication is used to support safety of workers and to remotely monitor production status.
 Such environments comprise different applications (e.g., safety of workers, mobile robots, factory resource management) and debate on the interconnection of different wireless technologies and devices, from PLCs, to autonomous mobile robots, e.g., UAVs, AGVs.
-Wireless/wired integration mechanisms have also been debated in the cost of self-organizing production lines {{?DIETRICH2018}}.
+Wireless/wired integration mechanisms have also been debated in the cost of self-organizing production lines {{DIETRICH2018}}.
 Therefore, the notion of flexible and heterogeneous shop-floor communication is already present in industrial environments, based on hybrid wired/wireless systems and the integration of multi-AP environments.

 ### Wireless Integration Recommendations

 Prior related work debates on centralized communication architectures (infrastructure mode), and for this case, the issue of connectivity is usually circumvented via multiple AP coordination mechanisms.
-Within the context of multi-AP coordination and assuming TDMA-based communication, a well-organized schedule can prevent collisions {{?FERN2019}}.
+Within the context of multi-AP coordination and assuming TDMA-based communication, a well-organized schedule can prevent collisions {{FERN2019}}.
 Hence, for this specific type of scenario, the main issue concerns handling handovers in a timely and precise way, capable of providing deterministic guarantees.
 However, with an increase on the number of nodes on a shop-floor, connectivity issues become more complex.

 Therefore, it is relevant to explore also the possibility of a &quot;decentralized&quot; approach to shop-floor communication, considering both mobile and static nodes.
 In this case, and from a topology perspective, wireless industrial services are expected to be provided over both ad-hoc and infrastructure mode.
 Within the ad-hoc communication areas, there is control-based traffic integrated with sensing (critical, non-critical), with real-time traffic, as well as time-triggered traffic.
 Each node is responsible for managing its access to the medium, thus requiring a cooperative protocol approach.

 ### Requirements Considerations
 In such environment, connectivity becomes more complex requiring additional support:

 * A wider variety of traffic profiles MUST be supported, thus increasing the management complexity.
 * Devices communicating via ad-hoc mode MUST integrate a collaborative communication approach, e.g., relaying, cluster-based scheduling approach.
 * Low mobility MUST be supported (e.g., up to 2 m/s within a BSS).
 * Multi-AP coordination MUST still be integrated.
 * Frequent handover MUST be supported, ideally with a make-before-break approach.
 * Neighbor detection and coverage problem detection MUST be implemented in ad-hoc nodes.

 Specific communication requirements:
-		*	Latency: 20-40ms {{?error1}}.
+* Latency: 20-40ms {{ROBOTS1}}.
-		*	Packet payload: small (e.g., 50 bytes) and variable bit rate {{?error1}}.
+* Packet payload: small (e.g., 50 bytes) and variable bit rate {{ROBOTS1}}.

 ## Autonomous Airborne Services
 ### Description

 Over the last decade several services emerged that rely on the autonomous (total or partial) operation of airborne systems.
-Examples of such systems are: logistic drones; swarm of drones (e.g. for surveillance); urban Air Mobility {{?UAM18}}; single Pilot operation of commercial aircrafts {{?BBN8436}}.
+Examples of such systems are: logistic drones; swarm of drones (e.g. for surveillance); urban Air Mobility {{UAM18}}; single Pilot operation of commercial aircrafts {{BBN8436}}.

 Such autonomous airborne systems rely on advances in communications, navigation, and air traffic management to mitigate the significant workload of  autonomous operations, namely by means of air-ground collaborative decision making.
 Such decision making processes rely on expanding the role of ground operators, including tactical (re-routing) and emergency flight phases, as well as higher levels of decision support including systems monitoring in real-time.

 Such air-ground collaborative decision making process can only be possible with the support of a reliable wireless network able to assist in the required data exchange (of different types of traffic) within significant constraints in terms of delay and error avoidance.

 ### Wireless Integration Recommendations

 Independently of the type of application (logistics, surveillance, urban air mobility, single pilot operation), an autonomous airborne system can be models as a multi-agent system, in which agents need to use a wireless network to communicate reliably between them and in possible with a control entity.
 The nature and position of such agentes differ from application to application.
 For instance, all agents may be collocated in the same or different flying vehicles.

 A high-performance and reliable wireless network has an important role in meeting the challenges of autonomous airborne systems, such as coordination and collaboration strategies, control mechanisms, and mission planning algorithms.
 Hence, wireless technologies plan a central role in the creation of the needed networking system, including air-to-air communications (single or multi-hop) but air-to-ground communications.

 Air-to-air communications allow all airborne agents to establish efficient communication, allowing the reception of error prune data exchanged within the required time frames.
 For instance, in a swarm drones can either communicate with each other directly, or indirectly by constructing multi-hop communication paths with other drones.

 In what concerns air-to-ground communications, airborne agents communicate with a control center, such as a ground station, to obtain real-time updated information (e.g. mission related).
 Air-to-ground communication is usually direct communication.

 The air-to-air and air-to-ground communications are combined through a communication architecture, which can be of different types.
 In small autonomous systems (single drones used for logistics), a central control station is deployed with enough powerf to communicate with the drone.
 In autonomous systems with a large number of agents, a decentralized approach should be used.

 ### Requirements Considerations

 When analysing the major properties of wireless communication architectures, the first priority should go to requirements of high coverage and maintaining connectivity.
 The former plays an important role in gathering the information needed for the operation of the autonomous system, while maintaining connectivity ensures the real-time communication within the system.

 However, autonomous systems may operate in unknown environments, with the unpredicted appearance of threats and obstacles in time and space.
 Hence such systems should rely on wireless technology that has a high level of reliability and availability.
 For instance, wireless technology that is able to keep two neighbour agents connected, even when their direct link drops below the required minimum signal-to-noise ratio (SNR) or receive signal strength indicators (RSSI) range.
 On a system level, wireless network technologies, such as routing, should be able to react cognitively to changes of the environment to adapt the communication system in order to ensure the needed coverage and connectivity levels.

 In this sense it is required the investigation of routing protocols able to ensure the desirable level or reliability and availability of complete system.
 This means that the wireless routing function should fulfill a set of requirements, including:
 * Suitable for dynamic topologies.
 * Scalable with the number of networked agents.
 * Ensure low values of packet delays (KPI depends upon the specific application).
 * Ensure high values of packet delivery (KPI depends upon the specific application).
 * Ensure fast recovery in the presence of interrupted communications.
 * Ensure low cost in terms of the utilization of network resources (e.g. network queues, transmission opportunities).
 * Ensure high robustness to link failure.

 # Security Considerations

 This document describes industrial application communication requirements for the integration of reliable Wi-Fi technologies.
-The different applications have security considerations which have been described in the respective sources {{?IEEERTA}}, {{?NICT}}, {{?IIC}}, {{?AVNU2020}}, {{?5GACIA}}.
+The different applications have security considerations which have been described in the respective sources {{IEEERTA}}, {{NICT}}, {{IIC}}, {{AVNU2020}}, {{5GACIA}}.

 # IANA Considerations

 This document has no IANA actions.

 # Acknowledgments

-The research leading to these results received funding from joint fortiss GmbH and Huawei project TSNWiFi ({{?https://www.fortiss.org/en/research/projects/detail/tsnwifi}}(https://www.fortiss.org/en/research/projects/detail/tsnwifi))
+The research leading to these results received funding from joint fortiss GmbH and Huawei project TSNWiFi ({{https://www.fortiss.org/en/research/projects/detail/tsnwifi}}(https://www.fortiss.org/en/research/projects/detail/tsnwifi))